-Whether it’s relationships or friendships the worst thing you can do is hurt your own feelings.
+Whether it’s relationships or friendships the worst thing you can do is hurt your feelings.
 I was always afraid of hurting everyone else’s feelings and becoming the “bad” person, or the friend that no one liked.
-Remember, communication is key and if you’re able to talk about the situation in an adult fashion you will NOT come out as the “bad” person and most likely you will still remain friends.
+Remember, communication is key and if you’re able to talk about the situation in an adult fashion you will NOT come out as the “bad” person and most likely you will remain friends.

-The most important thing you can do is care about you.
+The most important thing you can do is care about yourself.
 I know that sounds selfish, but you deserve happiness, and true happiness comes from within.
 No one can make you happy, they can do things to make you happy, but you make yourself happy.
 That’s why, when it comes to making decisions about your well-being and your happiness, make the decisions that suit you.
 Staying comfortable in one place is not going to change anything or make you feel better.
-Instead it’ll hide your feelings, push them away, and make them come make another day.
+Instead, it’ll hide your feelings, push them away, and make them come back another day.
 I’m telling you to take your chances, excite yourself, and make yourself happy.
 It’s the only way to grow.
 Live by you and do by you.

 Now that you are living the life you want to live (or are getting there), there’s no reason to hide behind a blank face, boring clothes and timid attitude.
 It’s time to explore!
 Find your hobbies, master them.
 Discover your passions, conquer them.
 When you find yourself and what you like, you begin to feel confident, simply because you now know who you are.

-In my personal opinion confidence is the most attractive asset about a person.
+In my opinion, confidence is the most attractive asset of a person.
 Sure, you get scared sometimes but when someone is not afraid to show who they are, as raw as can be, laugh at their mistakes and then get back up and still walk around all poised and collected, I get goosebumps and can’t help but admire.
 This DOES NOT MEAN BE COCKY.
 Cocky and confidence are two different things.
 I do not need to know about what you have, what you’ve achieved or why you’re “the best”.
-I want to see someone comfortable to laugh ugly, wear what they want, and compliment others, because I know they are secure and confident about who they are as a human being.
+I want to see someone comfortable to laugh ugly, wear what they want, and compliment others because I know they are secure and confident about who they are as a human being.

 In 2018 I listened to myself, listened to my body, took chances, and felt confident.
 Did I conquer all?
 Of course not.
 I nearly did all of the above.
 I failed a few times, picked myself back up, but I became aware of it all, and I think that’s what 2018 was for; the beginning of many new opportunities.
 2019 is here and I’m ready to listen more, take more chances and be more courageous.
-Hopefully you are ready too…:)
+Hopefully, you are ready too…:)

 See ya later!